Seth Blair: Tampa Bay Rays

+Toros de Tijuana

+On July 31, 2023, Blair signed with the Toros de Tijuana of the Mexican League.
+In 4 games for Tijuana, he recorded a 2.70 ERA with 2 strikeouts across 3 1/3 innings of work.

 Personal life

 Blair's father, Al, played college baseball for Southern Illinois University and Illinois State University.
 His brother, Shane, played baseball as a catcher on the Rock Falls high school team.